Step 1: Degrease

 Are you painting on the next day?
 Then put your brush in water.
 In this way, he stays good for one day and is ready for use again after the water has been drained and dried.

-To get your exteriors painted by a professional in cities of Charlotte, Raleigh, Greensboro, Wilmington and Fayetteville NC, fill in the no-obligation form to get a free quotation.
+To find the best exterior painter in cities of Charlotte, Raleigh, Greensboro, Wilmington and Fayetteville NC, fill in the no-obligation form to get a free quotation.